stevemao/otto/README.md

 > **This is pre-release version of the theme.
 All the options available to customize you can find in [messages/install.txt](messages/install.txt).**
 > **Final release and docs will be available soon 🙏**

 An easy customizable interface theme for **Sublime Text 3 3083+**.
-Comes in, both, a light and dark variation with accompanying just a little bit updated [Base16](https://github.com/chriskempson/base16) Yesterday color schemes.
+Comes in, both, a light and dark variation with accompanying just a little bit updated [Base16](https://github.com/chriskempson/base16) color schemes.

 *If you have some problems, first search for a similar issue, and then report with [new one](https://github.com/oivva/otto/issues).*